IACZ/Routing-with-pgrouting/README.md

 ## Introduction
 pgRouting is a extension from postGIS and its purpose is the calculaton of routes in maps between two locations.
 With this extension it is posible to calculte:
-* restrictions can be added
+* routes with restrictions
-* calculate routes between two locations based on distance or traveltime or any other attribute that the user wanst to use
+* routes between two locations based on distance or traveltime or any other attribute that the user wanst to use
-*
+## Data source
+For this example, the NDW https://www.nationaalwegenbestand.nl/   [ [NWB|https://www.nationaalwegenbestand.nl]].